laza992/iOS-Test-App/README.md

 # iOS Test App

 ## Overview
-[cite_start]The idea is to build a simple scalable application around the Github API[cite: 2]. [cite_start]While the visuals were left open, the primary accent is on the application architecture, code readability, and maintainability[cite: 3].
+The idea is to build a simple scalable application around the Github API.
+While the visuals were left open, the primary accent is on the application architecture, code readability, and maintainability.
 This project demonstrates a production-ready approach, focusing on a clear separation of concerns, modern concurrency, and robust dependency injection.

 ## Goals Achieved
-* [cite_start]**Architecture, fit for large scale projects**[cite: 10]: Implemented a highly decoupled, hybrid architecture (VIPER + MVVM).
+* **Architecture, fit for large scale projects**: Implemented a highly decoupled, hybrid architecture (VIPER + MVVM).
-* [cite_start]**Attention to details and thinking outside of the box**[cite: 11]: Utilized programmatic UI for the base screen, transitioning fluidly to a modern SwiftUI implementation for the detail screen.
+* **Attention to details and thinking outside of the box**: Utilized programmatic UI for the base screen, transitioning fluidly to a modern SwiftUI implementation for the detail screen.
-* [cite_start]**Simplicity**[cite: 12]: Clean, readable code without over-engineering, utilizing modern Swift features to reduce boilerplate.
+* **Simplicity**: Clean, readable code without over-engineering, utilizing modern Swift features to reduce boilerplate.

 ## Architecture: The Hybrid Approach
 To demonstrate readiness for modern, large-scale iOS applications, this app utilizes a hybrid architectural pattern: